Annskl/passport-recognition-system/README.md

 ##  Overview
 Automated system for Russian passport recognition and data extraction using computer vision and deep learning techniques.
 Developed as a Bachelor's thesis project.

+## Features

+- Automatically detects and crops Russian passport pages from scans or photos
+- Extracts key fields: full name, date of birth, place of birth, issue date, authority code, issuing authority
+- Crops and saves the passport holder’s photo
+- Corrects orientation and perspective distortions of the document
+- Recognizes text using a hybrid OCR approach (Tesseract + EasyOCR) with post-processing and fallback
+- Supports batch processing with a graphical interface (progress bar and detailed view)
+- Validates and auto-corrects recognized data to reduce errors
+- **Exports results** to multiple formats: Excel (`.xlsx`), CSV, JSON, and SQLite
+- Works fully offline on Windows

 ##  Technologies Used
 - **Deep Learning:** YOLOv8, PyTorch
 - **OCR:** Tesseract, EasyOCR (with custom fine-tuning)